-In 2017-18 we delivered several employability-focused projects, funded by the Big Lottery Fund.
-These were 'Recovery Recruitment' projects in Nottingham city and Mansfield, plus two 'Building Better Opportunities' projects, also based respectively in Nottingham and Mansfield.
+In 2018-19 we delivered several employability-focused projects, funded or co-funded by the Big Lottery Fund.
+These were 'Recovery Recruitment' projects in Mansfield, plus three 'Building Better Opportunities' projects, based respectively in Nottingham, Mansfield and Lincolnshire.
 These are all aimed at supporting people in recovery into education, training and employment.
 The Recovery Recruitment project based in Nottingham city ended in January 2018.